binbashar/le-ref-architecture-doc/docs/how-it-works/ref-architecture/general-concepts/why-leverage.md

 ??? question "**We've done it before (don't reinvent the wheel)**"
-    Often, development teams have similar and recurring requests such as: iam, networking, security, storage, databases, compute and secret management, etc. Binbash ***Leverage*** has been proven in dozen of project to create software-defined (IaC) AWS environments.
+    Often, development teams have similar and recurring requests such as: iam, networking, security, storage, databases, compute and secret management, etc. binbash ***Leverage*** has been proven in dozen of project to create software-defined (IaC) AWS environments.

 ??? question "**Best practices baked in the code**"